Ahmed-ITCS/Ahmed-ITCS/README.md

 # 💫 About Me:

-As a software engineering student with a passion for DevOps, I am committed to building and maintaining robust and scalable software solutions that help organizations achieve their goals.
-I have studied various DevOps tools and methodologies, such as continuous integration and delivery, containerization, and infrastructure automation, and I'm always looking to expand my knowledge and skills in this field.
+As a software engineering student with a passion for technology, I am committed to building and maintaining robust and scalable software solutions that help organizations achieve their goals.
+I have studied various programming languages, frameworks, and methodologies, allowing me to work across the full stack of software development.
+From front-end interfaces to back-end systems, I thrive on creating cohesive and efficient solutions.

-I am hoping to gain
 Through my academic projects and internships, I am hoping to gain practical experience in software development and deployment, working closely with cross-functional teams to ensure seamless integration and delivery of software applications.
 I am a quick learner, a team player, and a problem solver, with excellent communication and collaboration skills.

-As I continue to pursue my career as a DevOps engineer, I am eager to work with like-minded professionals to build innovative solutions that enable organizations to deliver high-quality software faster and more reliably.
-If you're looking for a dedicated and skilled DevOps engineer to join your team, please don't hesitate to get in touch.
+As I continue to pursue my career, I plan to explore the field of data science in the long run, leveraging my strong foundation in software engineering to analyze and derive insights from complex datasets.
+If you're looking for a dedicated and skilled engineer to join your team, please don't hesitate to get in touch.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/ahmed.khawar.90) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/ahmed_khawar.80) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ahmed-k-b44781128)